eclipse-cdt-cloud/vscode-trace-extension/README.md

 The code was migrated from the [PR in theia-trace-extension][init-contrib].

-It depends on the trace viewer plugins from the [theia trace extension package][theia-trace] and the [tsp typescript client][tsp-client].
+It depends on the trace viewer plugins from the [theia trace extension package][theia-trace] and the [tsp typescript client][tsp-client], as well as the [timeline chart][timeline-chart].
 They are all available from the NPM package registry.

+- timeline-chart
 - traceviewer-base
 - traceviewer-react-components
 - tsp-typescript-client